KanHarI/RLTheSpire/README.md

 # RLTheSpire

-A neural network project for reinforcement learning experiments with permutation groups.
+A neural network project for reinforcement learning experiments towards learning to play Slay the Spire.

 ## Installation